bham-carpentries/python-fundamentals/_episodes/06-loop.md

 > {: .solution}
 {: .challenge}

-> ## Count Occurances of Letters in a String
+> ## Count Occurrences of Letters in a String
 >
-> Count the number of occurances of each letter in a string.
+> Count the number of occurrences of each letter in a string.
 Use a dictionary to store the
 > number of times each letter,
 > e.g. `letter_freq['a']` gives the number of times the letter `'a'` occurs.
 > Use a loop over each character in the string and then the loop variable as the key.